random-alpiner/dovecot-mbc/README.md

 -------
 GPLv3 for my stuff.
 (Hooray for the FSF!
 Free Software means Free Society!)

-For the notify-plugin.h file, it is LGPLv2.1
+For the notify-plugin.h file as well as for dovecot's configure.ac it's LGPLv2.1

 Installation
 ------------
 Installation of the plugin is essentially a 4-step process:

+1) Install the following source files to the corresponding directory (e.g. /usr/include/dovecot)

+   * dovecot-core
+   * dovecot-common
+   * dovecot-imapd

+   Debian/Ubuntu users can use "apt-get source" for this purpose

-1) Configure the paths in Makefile according to your installation The relevant variables are:
+2) Configure the paths in Makefile according to your installation The relevant variables are:

    * SCRIPT_GROUP - the system group of the main mail user/users